Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 Gratitude is when you wake up, realize you have another day to try again, and you’re genuinely glad about it.
 It’s not some complicated spiritual thing.

-It’s just taking inventory of what’s already working instead of obsessing over what’s broken.
+Gratitude is just taking inventory of what’s already working instead of obsessing over what’s broken.

-Your kid spills juice everywhere but you’re grateful you even have a kid to make a mess.
-Gratitude is seeing the glass half full even when you’re thirsty.
+Your kid spills juice everywhere, but you’re grateful you even have a kid to make a mess.
+Gratitude is seeing the glass half full, even when you’re thirsty.

 What Is Appreciation?

 Appreciation is gratitude’s cooler, more laid-back cousin.
-It’s when you notice the value of something or someone, without needing them to do anything for you first.
-You’re not thanking them because you got something.
-You’re just appreciating what is.
+Appreciation is recognizing the value of something or someone without needing them to do anything for you first.

-Appreciation is when you look at the sunset and just think, “Damn, that’s beautiful,” without trying to Instagram it.
-It’s when you see how hard your team works, even if they don’t hit the target that month, and you still tell them you’re proud.
-It’s when you enjoy your morning coffee because it tastes good — not because you needed it to survive Monday.
+Appreciation is when you look at the sunset and just think, “Dang, that’s beautiful,” without trying to Instagram it.
+Appreciation is when you see how hard your team works, even if they don’t hit the target that month, and you still tell them you’re proud.

 And here’s the kicker — appreciation doesn’t carry any emotional debt.
 When you appreciate something, you’re not thinking, “Wow, I owe them big time.”
 You’re just recognizing value, no strings attached.